kanaka/mal/README.md

 *The Swift implementation was created by [Keith Rollin](https://github.com/keith-rollin)*

-The Swift implemenation of mal requires the Swift 1.2 compiler (XCode 6.3) to build.
+The Swift implementation of mal requires the Swift 2.0 compiler (XCode 7.0) to build.
+Older versions will not work due to changes in the language and standard library.

 ```
 cd swift